sbali10/VoteApp/README.md

 # VoteApp

-Voting-App in MicroService architect,runnig as K8S
+Voting-App with MicroService architecture,runs on k8s with kustomize, helm or deployment.yml